GMTurbo/canonical-ga/readme.markdown

 # details

-The simple genetic algorithm: an evolutionary algorithm based on binary strings, with crossover along with mutation as variation operator, and fitness-proportionate selection [thanks google!](http://geneura.ugr.es/~jmerelo/evolutionary-computation-perl/x207.html)]
+The simple genetic algorithm: an evolutionary algorithm based on binary strings, with crossover along with mutation as variation operator, and fitness-proportionate selection.  [thanks google!](http://geneura.ugr.es/~jmerelo/evolutionary-computation-perl/x207.html)

 # scripts